87 Comments

 I'm honestly so puzzled by this reply.
 Were we both using the internet in 2005?
 I can't tell.
 Either way, the internet itself wasn't as accessible in 2005 as it is in 2025 so that does not stand to reason.

-My cousin showed me my first open video.
+My cousin showed me my first p0rn video.
 Then I started watching it but I agree with this so much.
 I think the kinks are definitely from watching porn for so long and from violent sexual experiences.
 I hope more people let porn go.
 It’s unrealistic and kind shouldn’t be watching it at such a young age.
 I think I was 11 or 12.
 Now, I don’t watch it at all.

 You are describing child sexual abuse, especially if the victim is a testosterone fulled boy who doesnt know anything about women.
 Its such a slap in the face to men.
 Its enraging that our most jealousy inducing primal rage fuel is shoved in a boys face as soon as he hits puberty.